jacobbroughton/eCommerce-WebApp/README.md

 # Incomplete
+- Add 'contact' button on each that allows users to email seller
 - Make separate pages for showing only/all saved or active listings
 - Adjust components
 - Reflect search bar value instead of category